andy1197/sjsucsguide/guide.md

 If you've taken any of these courses and would like to contribute, go [here](https://docs.google.com/forms/d/e/1FAIpQLSdlQzObcPiyOctatjjxDckyv4rI1eDXo4T6CKpiT5zAGnfqqQ/formResponse).

 > :warning: **Note:** These ratings are crowdsourced from the CS student body at SJSU.
 Take them with a grain of salt.
 Students have different learning styles and strengths.
-These students take these classes with different professors, all with different teaching styles.
+Professors have all kinds of different teaching styles.

 Rankings are on a scale from 1-10.